MarlaPress/expressive-intelligence/readme.md

 Connect

-Learn more or collaborate → <https://linkedin.com/in/MarlaAPress>
+Learn more or collaborate → <https://linkedin.com/in/MarlaAPress> and https://medium.com/@m.press

 See canonical_index.md for complete structure when available.
 For full metadata, refer to footer.md.